KoiDeve/Stock-Evaluations/README.md

 This project was created as an insight into data analytics, and how information can be used to grasp a better understanding of how operations are conducted.
 In this project, we will be exploring various technology stocks and how they are currently performing in the market.
 I have created several graphs to clarify how these current stocks are performing, and will include the source code in the repo as well.

+The data was provided by using an API to get information from Yahoo Finance during the time this analysis was conducted.

 ### (This evaluation was conducted for the time frame of 6/1/2022 - 12/1/2022).

 To start off, I created a visualization for how my selected tech stocks were performing over the last six months.
 For clarity, here is a key to identify the stocks: